Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 <hr>

-## Reaction rate
+## Activity and initial reaction rate

-The accurate documentation of the reaction rate in biocatalysis is fundamental as it provides insight into the initial rate of the enzymatic reaction.
 This parameter aids in understanding the velocity at which the substrate is converted into products, offering vital information for assessing the enzyme's efficiency and the reaction kinetics.
-Furthermore, monitoring the reaction rate assists in optimizing reaction conditions and evaluating the catalytic performance of the enzyme under specific experimental setups.

-<details> <Summary>Reaction rate</Summary>
+<details> <Summary>Activity and initial reaction rate</Summary>

-### ReactionRate
+### ActivityAndInitialReactionRate

-The specification of the reaction rate is crucial as it provides insights into the speed and efficiency of the biocatalytic process.
-It allows for the characterization of enzyme activity and is fundamental for optimizing reaction conditions and quantifying the reaction speed.

-- __initial_reaction_rate__
-  - Type: float
-  - Description: The initial reaction rate refers to the rate at which the product is formed at the beginning of the enzymatic reaction under specific initial substrate concentrations and reaction conditions.

-- __initial_reaction_rate_unit__
-  - Type: string
-  - Description: Typically, the initial reaction rate is expressed as mol/L/min (moles per liter per minute) or µmol/mL/min (micromoles per milliliter per minute).

 - __specific_activity__
   - Type: posfloat